colearendt/multi-dir-deploy/README.md

 minimum, maybe this would be inspecting the manifest?
 Further, when developing the Shiny wrapper, Connect and the IDE behaved differently regarding `runApp()`.
 The non-interactive context makes things challenging to debug, so more exposure here might be nice to support a more complex / complicated workflow.
+I.e. can I see what the working directory is?
+The content being executed?
+The list of packages being used?